People of Myanmar have right to democracy: UN special envoy

-BANGKOK - The people of Myanmar have the right to democracy and self-determination free from fear, said United Nations (UN) special envoy Noeleen Heyzer during a visit to Myanmar on Wednesday (Aug 17) as armed conflict sparked by last year's military coup continued raging without a clear end.
+The people of Myanmar have the right to democracy and self-determination free from fear, United Nations special envoy Noeleen Heyzer said during a visit to the country yesterday as armed conflict sparked by last year's military coup continued raging without a clear end.

-But this "will only be possible by the goodwill and efforts of all stakeholders in an inclusive process", she said in a statement released late on Wednesday after meeting senior junta officials, including junta chief Min Aung Hlaing.
+But this "will only be possible by the goodwill and efforts of all stakeholders in an inclusive process", she said in a statement released late yesterday after meeting senior junta officials, including junta chief Min Aung Hlaing.

 The statement said her visit "was aimed at communicating in person the pragmatic steps to de-escalate the violence and address the multidimensional crisis".